 There are two basic ways to deliver broadband pink noise to your ears.
 The best way starts with a clinician who is trained to diagnose the seriousness of your condition, explain to you the dynamics of hyperacusis, test your ears in gentle ways to determine your loudness discomfort levels (LDL), fit you with special hearing aids called noise (sound) generators that deliver broadband pink noise to your ears, monitor your progress and provide directive counseling until you recover.
 Clinicians who administer this kind of treatment were trained by Dr. Pawel Jastreboff (Emory University in Atlanta, Georgia).
 They are experts in treating hyperacusis and tinnitus patients.
 Their protocol is called Tinnitus Retraining Therapy (a.k.a.
 TRT) and has significantly helped tinnitus and hyperacusis patients recover.
 To learn more about TRT you might consider reading Dr. Jastreboff's book "Tinnitus Retraining Therapy."
 A list of TRT clinicians is listed on these two websites: http://www.tinnitus-pjj.com/referral.html.
 To learn more about hyperacusis consider reading David M. Baguley and Gerhard Andersson's book "Hyperacusis."

 The second way one can deliver broadband pink noise to their ears would be to purchase our broadband pink noise CD, flash drive, or 'preloaded' iPod Shuffle.
 Instead of listening to broadband pink noise through special noise generators (TRT), it can be delivered to the ear by listening to this special CD or Flash drive.

-The cost of the pink noise CD and guideline is $40.00 (United States), or $50 (International).
+The cost of the Pink Noise CD and guideline is $40.00 (US) $50 (International).
 The price includes postage.
 For international the customs document requires me to enter your telephone number.

 The cost of the preloaded 16 gig Flash drive with guideline is $60.00 (United States), or $70 (International).
 The price includes postage.